ibm-cloud-docs/citrix-netscaler-vpx/accessing-and-managing-your-netscaler.md

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}

-# Manage your Citrix NetScaler VPX
+# Managing your Citrix NetScaler VPX

 Citrix NetScaler devices are powerful tools with an array of features that help to enhance and refine your {{site.data.keyword.BluSoftlayer_notm}} solution in a multitude of ways.
 You can find the device's information in the Customer Portal, as well as connect to the device and configure its features.